Swanson-Hysell-Group/2014_Swanson-Hysell-et-al_Mamainse/README.md

 Overview
 ===============================
 This repository contains code and data associated with a paper published in the Geological Society of America journal GEOLOGY in 2014.
 The manuscript is entitled "Magmatic activity and plate motion during the latent stage of Midcontinent Rift development" authored by: Nicholas L. Swanson-Hysell, Seth D. Burgess, Adam C. Maloof, and Samuel A. Bowring.
-The article is availible in the UC eScholarship repository: http://escholarship.org/uc/item/989179cs
+The article is available in the UC eScholarship repository: http://escholarship.org/uc/item/989179cs

 This work can be cited as:
 `
-@article{Swanson-Hysell2014a,
-	Author = {Swanson-Hysell, Nicholas L. and Burgess, Seth D. and Maloof, Adam C. and Bowring, Samuel A.}, Doi = {10.1130/G35271.1},
+Swanson-Hysell, Nicholas L. and Burgess, Seth D. and Maloof, Adam C. and Bowring, Samuel A., Magmatic activity and plate motion during the latent stage of Midcontinent Rift development: Geology, 2014, v.
+42, p.
+475-478, 10.1130/G35271.1.
-	Journal = {Geology},
-	Title = {Magmatic activity and plate motion during the latent stage of {M}idcontinent {R}ift development}, Year = {2014}}
-`

 Contents of this repository
 ===============================